 It’s a shame whenever an exciting new industry finally gets the attention it deserves only to see long stretches of idleness and forgetfulness follow.
 But investors are fickle.

 Today, that’s exactly what’s happening in cannabis.
 From last year’s first-half record rally, to the second-half slump, to the miraculous recover in the first few months of 2019… cannabis stocks have been in the financial news a lot.
+It’s probably due to more and more people becoming interested in its positive effects.
+Especially females, might have been attracted to the girly pipes and bongs that are available these days and become hooked on the idea of cannabis.

 But we’re seeing a major downtick in the number of headlines, excitement and volume.
 Take a look at this chart: